islandproblem/islandproblem/essay.md

 They don't need to use any of our human systems, like money or ethics.

-They can avoid these extra steps because this "ocean" has far more **options**.
-If you can choose from more *options*, then you can build systems that are more *optimal*.
+If they can avoid these constraints, then they have far more **options**.

+If they can choose from more *options*, then they can be more *optimal*.

 ## The Competition

 ![AGI does better in the ocean.](images/money-is-easy-now.svg)

+Okay, now it gets a bit more complicated.

 There is a **competition** developing on our island.